1982 World Series of Poker

-The 1982 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.
+The 1982 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe in May 1982.

-Preliminary events
+Events

+There were 13 preliminary events at the 1982 World Series of Poker.
+Billy Baxter became the third player in WSOP history to win the first two events of a single World Series.

 Main Event

 There were 104 entrants to the Main Event.
 This Main Event was the first to exceed 100 entries.
-Each paid $10,000 to enter the tournament.
-Jack Straus (pair of 10's) beat Dewey Tomko (pair of 4's) to win the 1982 title; earlier in the tournament, Straus had been down to one chip.
+Each paid $10,000 to enter the tournament, with the top nine players finishing in the money.
+Doyle Brunson made the final table in pursuit of a record third Main Event title, but finished fourth.
+Jack Straus beat Dewey Tomko to win the 1982 title; earlier in the tournament, Straus had been down to one chip.